rqlite/rqlite/DOC/CLUSTER_MGMT.md

 To begin, stop all remaining nodes.
 You can attempt a graceful node-removal, but it will not work in most cases.
 Do not worry if the remove operation results in an error.
 The cluster is in an unhealthy state, so this is expected.

-The next step is to go to the _data_ directory of each rqlite node.
+The next step is to go to the _data_ directory of each rqlite node you wish to bring back up.
 Inside that directory, there will be a `raft/` sub-directory.
 You need to create a `peers.json` file within that directory, which will contain the desired configuration of your recovered rqlite cluster (which may be smaller than the original cluster, perhaps even just a single recovered node).
 This file should be formatted as a JSON array containing the node ID, `address:port`, and suffrage information of each rqlite node in the cluster.

 Below is an example, of bringing a 3-node cluster back online.